pilight/pilight/docs/source/eventing/functions/date_format.rst

 .. note:: **DATE_ADD as an argument**

-When you use DATE_ADD as the first argument, you should consider the return value of DATE_ADD, because that's what DATE_FORMAT will eventually receive.
+When you use DATE_ADD as the first argument, you should consider the return value of DATE_ADD, because that is what DATE_FORMAT will eventually receive.
 The output format of DATE_ADD is ``"%Y-%m-%d %H:%M:%S"``, so the input format for DATE_FORMAT should be the same.

 .. rubric:: Formatting characters